KaranVyas/TML/README.md

 formulation of a further efficient model.
 Drug targeting, Meta Machine Learning model prediction, and drug similarity were the only topics covered in the transformational machine learning research paper we focused on.
-Also, we are planning to use the dataset to test scale change and explore the possibilities of the ecosystem to further the scope of its applications in day-to-day life.
+Also, we are planning to use the dataset to test scale change and explore the possibilities of the ecosystem to further the scope of its applications in day-to-day life